by Richard McPartland

 Watch our video to get a flavour for what a RIBA CPD Roadshow event is like and the opportunities our programme affords you as a manufacturer or supplier.

-You can find out more about becoming a member of the RIBA CPD Providers Network on the RIBA Insight website.
+You can find out more about becoming a member of the RIBA CPD Providers Network.

-Contact RIBA Insight to find out more about opportunities to present as part of the 2018 RIBA CPD roadshows programme.
+Contact us to find out more about opportunities to present as part of the 2018 RIBA CPD roadshows programme.

 Images: RIBA CPD Providers Network Roadshow events in London (January 2016) and Durham (March 2017).